SolVillegas/blog_example_ror/README.md

 # README
-blog example with Ruby on Rails Framework blog example with Ruby on Rails Framework
+Blog example with Ruby on Rails Framework